xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Functions**

-ABSREF   Returns the absolute reference of a range of cells to another range
+ABSREF&nbsp;&nbsp;&nbsp;Returns the absolute reference of a range of cells to another range

-DEREF   Returns the value of the cells in the reference
+DEREF&nbsp;&nbsp;&nbsp;Returns the value of the cells in the reference

-FORMULA   Enters values into a cell or range or onto a chart
+FORMULA&nbsp;&nbsp;&nbsp;Enters values into a cell or range or onto a chart

-FORMULA.CONVERT   Changes the reference style and type
+FORMULA.CONVERT&nbsp;&nbsp;&nbsp;Changes the reference style and type

 Return to [top](#Q)